fandreuz/BisPy/joss-paper/paper.md

 - _Erdős-Rényi graphs_ [-@clrs], also called _binomial graphs_, whose set $E$
   of edges is generated randomly (the cardinality $|E|$ is roughly $p|V|$).

-The first experiment involves balanced trees, and consists in the computation of the maximum bisimulation of trees with variable dimensions.
+The first experiment involves balanced trees, and consists of the computation of the maximum bisimulation of trees with variable dimensions.
 The labeling set is the trivial partition of the set $V$.
 The results are shown in the left side of \autoref{fig:performance}.
-The quantity which varies along the x-axis is
+The quantity that varies along the x-axis is
 $|E| \log |V|$, since this allows the presentation of data in a more natural way.